Prospects for the detection of the prompt very-high-energy emission from $\rm\gamma$-ray bursts with the High Altitude Detection of Astronomical Radiation experiment: Modeling the GRB population

-To estimate HADAR capability of detecting GRBs, we build a set of GRB samples with Monte Carlo simulations.
-In this section, we describe our method of generating the intrinsic GRB samples.
-The synthetic GRB population are simulated based on a set of parameters, space density, intrinsic properties(spectral and temporal), and EBL attenuation.
-Details are as follows:
+To estimate the capability of HADAR to detect the prompt emission from GRBs, a set of GRB samples was built with Monte Carlo simulations.
+The method of generating the intrinsic GRB samples is described below.
+The synthetic GRB populations are simulated based on a set of parameters, space density, intrinsic properties (spectral and temporal), and EBL attenuation.